IrfanNafiz/Project_Icarus/README.md

 Whipped up this mess back in 2020, during initial covid lockdowns.

-I don't remmeber how I made this, or where I got any code if I reused them, but I remember following [Brackeys](https://www.youtube.com/c/Brackeys) and [Sebastian Lague](https://www.youtube.com/c/SebastianLague) on youtube for my gamedev experiments.
+I don't remember how I made this, or where I got any code if I reused them, but I remember following [Brackeys](https://www.youtube.com/c/Brackeys) and [Sebastian Lague](https://www.youtube.com/c/SebastianLague) on youtube for my gamedev experiments.

 Here are some screenshots.